Image relevance check

 Earlier in the day

-Use this first method cue as the setup point: Heat the olive oil in a large, deep skillet or Dutch oven over medium heat.
+Start with this setup step: Heat the olive oil in a large, deep skillet or Dutch oven over medium heat.

 Before serving